dperuo/northwestern-mutual/README.md

 ## Quick Start

+1. Install dependencies using `npm install`.
+2. Update Protractor's Selenium server using `webdriver-manager update`.
-1. Launch Vagrant with `vagrant up`.
+3. Launch Vagrant with `vagrant up`.
-2. Visit `localhost:8080` from your favorite browser.
+4. Visit `localhost:8080` from your favorite browser to view the app.
-3. Edit this repo in your favorite editor.
+5. Edit this repo in your favorite editor.
+Changes are pushed to the Vagrant server automatically.

 - Rebuild JavaScript using `npm run build:js`.
 - Rebuild CSS using `npm un build:scss`.
 - Rebuild JavaScript and CSS using `npm run build`.

 ## Architecture

 ## Testing